remeda/remeda/CONTRIBUTING.md

 - `readonly` versions of the above
 - `null` and `undefined`

-### Philosophy
+### Design philosophy

-**Type annotations.** Functions shouldn't require type annotations to have good types.
+**No type annotations.** Functions shouldn't require type annotations to have good types.
 This gives the best developer experience.
 The exception is `piped`.

 **Have good output types.** One reason Remeda provide "one-liner" functions is if we can have better output types than the defaults.
 While `data.filter(item => typeof item === 'number')` works, `filter(data, isNumber)` gives a better output type.
 This is why we have type guards, `hasAtLeast`, `prop`, etc.

-This

 **Readability counts.** The other reason Remeda provides one-liner functions is if they make things more readable.
 Compare `map((item) => item + 3)` to `map(add(3))`, where we don't need to come up with a name for `item`.
 This is why we have `constant`, `doNothing`, `identity`, etc.

-**Prefer composition.** We don't provide simple compositions of functions, because we prefer users

-An exception is when the composition would be less readable.
-This is why we have `sum`, even if it's the same as `sumBy(identity)`.
+**Prefer composition.** We don't provide simple compositions of functions.
+Having a smaller surface area makes it easier for users to remember Remeda's functions, and easier for us to maintain.
+We don't have `reject` because it's the same as `filter(isNot)`.
+An exception is when the composition would be less readable; this is why we have `sum`, even if it's the same as `sumBy(identity)`.

-## Documentation

-Help us make the documentation better!
-See [`docs/README.md`](https://github.com/remeda/remeda/blob/main/docs/README.md).
+**Minimal implementations.** Implementations should, as much as possible, be small and self-contained.
+Importing an individual function should add less than 500 B to the bundle size in most cases.